 A description on the movie website puts it this way: The Rieckens test their “willingness to reject the standard narrative of adult life, which basically prescribes: ‘Go to college, take out tons of student loans, buy a new car, take on a mortgage, buy another car and lots more stuff you don’t need, then work for 40+ years to pay for it all.
 If you’re lucky you might be able to retire at 65 and not have to live on beans.”

-The purpose of the movie is to offer a blueprint for navigating away from the status quo, and toward something better.
+The purpose of the movie is to offer a blueprint for navigating away from the status quo, and toward financial freedom.

 Scott and Taylor are living in Coronado, an ocean front area of San Diego, California, working demanding jobs while little Jovie spends her time at daycare.
 Scott is working in IT and Taylor is working as a corporate recruiter.